Olympic Games

-Olympic Games Table Tennis Gold Medal Winner 1988 - Yoo Nam Kyu
+The first Olympic Games Table Tennis Gold Medal Winner in 1988 - Yoo Nam Kyu

-It only seems like yesterday, but in fact we've been watching table tennis at the Olympics for more than twenty years already.
+It only seems like yesterday, but in fact we've been watching table tennis at the Olympics for more than thirty years already.

 Because it was in 1988 - in Seoul, South Korea - that table tennis first joined the Olympics and became an Olympic sport.